Are you wondering why your art is not selling?

 Marketing Your Artwork

-Now that you understand the importance of self-promoting your art you will need some basic marketing strategies to help get you started.
+Now that you understand the importance of self-promoting your art, you will need some basic art marketing ideas to help you start.

 Every business is unique and will require different marketing strategies, but here are a few that you can begin with.